Sexual Harassment Training Essential in All States, Not Just Those With Mandatory State Training Laws

 Michael Johnson, J.D.

+State Courts.
 Some state courts have interpreted their state anti-harassment laws to make harassment training essential.
 For example, in Gaines v.
 Bellino, the New Jersey Supreme Court held that, in determining whether an employer is liable for co-worker harassment, the Court would examine factors such as whether the employer had provided anti-harassment training.
 According to the Court, the anti-harassment training “must be mandatory for supervisors and managers, and must be available to all employees of the organization.”
 An employer’s training obligations can also go beyond training permanent employees.
 In 2015, the New Jersey Supreme Court ruled in Jones v.
 Dr. Pepper Snapple Group against an employer in a motion for summary judgment in part because the employer had not provided harassment prevention training to a temporary employee.

+Federal Courts.
 Federal court decisions for years have shown that employers who do not train all employees may lose their ability to avoid punitive damages in a harassment lawsuit.
 In the Kolstad v.
 American Dental Association case, the U.S. Supreme Court held that employers could avoid punitive damages in harassment and discrimination cases if the employer could show that it had made “good faith efforts” to prevent harassment and discrimination.
 In determining “good faith efforts,” the Court held that:

 The purposes underlying Title VII are …advanced where employers are encouraged to adopt antidiscrimination policies and to educate their personnel on Title VII’s prohibitions.